SnowGem Price Hits $0.0441 on Major Exchanges (XSG)

 Buying and Selling SnowGem

-SnowGem can be purchased on these cryptocurrency exchanges: Graviex, STEX and Mercatox.
-It is usually not possible to purchase alternative cryptocurrencies such as SnowGem directly using U.S. dollars.
-Investors seeking to acquire SnowGem should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SnowGem using one of the aforementioned exchanges.
+SnowGem can be traded on the following cryptocurrency exchanges: Graviex, Mercatox and STEX.
+It is usually not presently possible to buy alternative cryptocurrencies such as SnowGem directly using U.S. dollars.
+Investors seeking to acquire SnowGem should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy SnowGem using one of the exchanges listed above.

 Receive News & Updates for SnowGem Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SnowGem and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.